rocketasia/DjangoCrm-Chat-GPT/README.md

-This project uses Django v5 For Django to work, you must install a correct version of Python. thon on your machine.
+This project uses Django v5 For Django to work, you must install a correct version of Python on your machine.
 More information here.
 Visual Studio Code
 Installation
 1. Create a virtual environment